 At Simons Pass, the station’s numerous consents took some time to come about.
 The majority of the Environment Canterbury consents were granted in 2012, but were appealed to the Environment Court by Forest and Bird, the Mackenzie Guardians, Genesis Energy and Meridian Energy and Simons Pass Station itself.
 Following amendments to the application and, with the imposition of additional conditions onto the consents, the Environment Court appeals were settled in September 2016 by all these parties, including those who originally opposed the consent.

-These conditions included the requirement to set aside a large Dryland Recovery Area (almost 4000 hectares) for conservation.
+These conditions included the requirement to set aside a large Dryland Recovery Area (about 2500 hectares) for conservation.
 Some of this area (1350 hectares) is located on the pastoral lease, while the remainder is on the existing freehold farmland.
 The 2016 mediated consents also require the station to spend at least $100,000 a year to restore indigenous species in the Dryland Recovery Area and otherwise leave the area untouched.
 The agencies that administer these consents are monitoring conditions carefully and often, as well as working with the landowner to ensure environmental requirements are met.

 What is different now?